kloptops/Portmaster-rlvm/README.md

 # Installation

-Use portmaster to install rlvm, copy the desired game into `{PORTFOLDER}/rlvm/games/{GAMENAME}`.
+Use portmaster to install rlvm, copy the desired game or games into `{PORTFOLDER}/rlvm/games/{GAMENAME}`.
 On launch it will ask you to choose the game if it detects multiple games.

 # Controls

-- L1/L2/B: Right Click
+- L1/B: Right Click
+- L2: Fast Forward
 - R1/R2/A: Left Click
 - Start: enter
 - Select: escape
 - Left Analog Stick: Move cursor
+- Select + L1: display system info

 ## Required libs